JoanTeruelJurado/Alveo_Telemetry/README.md

   * changing data frequency reading; minimum 2milliseconds.
   * Output data in CSV format; easy to analise it later.
   * Easy code maintenance and modifications.
+  * Capable of connecting to multiple FPGAs simultaneously.

 ## Installation
 To install, download this repository.
 Execute the makefile and ready to go.